Marius-brt/42-Intra-Notifier/README.md

 ## About

 If you like the project, you can star this repository.
-If you have an idea to add to the prjoect, feel free to send it in [Issues](https://github.com/Marius-brt/42-Intra-Notifier/issues)
+If you find a bug or have an idea of a feature to add, you can say it in [Discussions](https://github.com/Marius-brt/42-Intra-Notifier/discussions) or in [Issues](https://github.com/Marius-brt/42-Intra-Notifier/issues)